asclines/ReadySetFractals/README.md

 ### Current
 - Generate julia set fractals
 - Output image is a BMP image
-- Image color can even be B&W or RGB colors
+- Image color can be B&W or RGB colors

 ### Future
 - Generate mandlebrot fractals